marcelpatrick/MenusAndEvents/README.md

   - Remove invoker when game is finished

 - FrenchFries.cpp
-  - On BEginPlay, add this actor as the invoker of the event in the event manager
+  - On BeginPlay, add this actor as the invoker of the event in the event manager
     - find all acteors with tag event manager
     - save it to and event manager actor variable
     - Add points added invoker function to this event manager variable
     - save the confifuration data

+  ## Burguer actor
+- Invoker of the game over event